 SQUATTY POTTY

-I personally believe every home needs a Squatty Potty for having proper bowel movements; I found mine to come in very handy as a headrest as I am lying on the floor.
+I personally believe every home needs a Squatty Potty (or comparably sized step stool surrogate) for having proper bowel movements; I found mine to come in very handy as a headrest as I am lying on the floor.
 I placed a waterproof Chux pad and sheet over it as well as a small pillow.

 INTIMATE EQUIPMENT SOAP

-You DON’T want to use chemically-laden Dial or other sinister suds to clean your equipment.
+You don’t want to use chemically-laden Dial or other sinister suds to clean your equipment.
 I use an coconut and essential oil-based wash by Lunette, designed for menstrual cups.
+Louise sterilizes everything with lots of boiling water.

 POO-POURRI SPRAY

-Let’s also be clear: this procedure doesn’t exactly scent your bathroom like a rose garden.
-Whoever invented the idea of aromatic Poo-Pourri spray could win the Nobel Peace Prize in my book.
-I use a recipe for homemade poo-poo essential oil blend by ISaveAtoZ.com that helps mitigate odious odors.
+Not necessary unless you share a bathroom.
+Otherwise, whoever invented the idea of aromatic Poo-Pourri spray could win the Nobel Peace Prize in my book.
+I use a recipe for homemade poo-poo essential oil blend by ISaveAtoZ.com that helps mitigate odors.

 NON-TOXIC DISINFECTANT